Bobblen147/avp-forever/Readme.txt

 	DisableSkeeterPistols: cannot pickup skeeter or pistol weapons, specialists of this type disabled in multiplayer

 Bug fixes
--Partially fixed NPC heavy weapons drop sound repeating bug (needs 60fps or less) -Work around bad bilinear filtering by slightly altering a couple of textures (thanks Olde) -Fixed a sound bug when breaking armour/light weapon pickups in skirmish -Fixed incorrect sound playing in custom maps if correct sound is missing -Single player AI alien triggers now work in skirmish (aliens don't stay dormant) -Fudged hud scaling to look better at 1920x1080 (still broken on ultrawide / UHD resolutions)
+-Starry sky now correctly renders behind the scenery and can be seen through windows -ogg music correctly loops through the 5 tracks for your species + CD player console commands work -Partially fixed NPC heavy weapons drop sound repeating bug (needs 60fps or less) -Work around bad bilinear filtering by slightly altering a couple of textures (thanks Olde) -Fixed incorrect sound playing if the correct sound file is missing -Single player AI alien triggers now work in skirmish (aliens don't stay dormant) -Fudged hud scaling to look better at 1920x1080 (still broken on ultrawide / UHD resolutions)